Frank-P-Lu/japanese-anki-deck/README.md

 It'll also be good to include any new grammar patterns/vocab as anki cards.

 ## todo
-- setup 3-way cards for Kanji/Hiragana/English
+- setup 3-way cards for Kanji/Hiragana/English - DONE!
 - setup kanji plugin if needed